-During the year 1 September 2021 until 31 August 2022 the full Governing Body met Five times.
-The first one of the year was conducted in school, the remaining meetings were via Zoom and there was not a Governor Strategy Day in July this year.
+During the year 1 September 2022 until 31 August 2023 the full Governing Body met six times.
+The first one of the year was conducted in school, the remaining meetings were via Zoom and there was a Governor Strategy Day in July this year.

 g.
 Arrangements for setting pay and remuneration of key management personnel h.
-Related parties and other connected charities and organisations
+Trade union facility time